GSYAtools/DSRAG-inferential-control/README.md

 > Braga, C. M., Serrano, M. A., Fernández-Medina, E.
 > (Submitted to CIbSE 2026)

-The purpose of this software is **not** to improve answer quality or normative correctness, but to **observe and constrain reasoning behavior** by controlling how retrieved fragments are composed *after retrieval and before generation*.
+The purpose of this software is **not** to improve answer quality or normative correctness, but to **observe reasoning behavior** by controlling how retrieved fragments are composed *after retrieval and before generation*.

 ---